 SoCal – Bryan

 Bryan has upped his game big time over the last several years.
 He has done a wonderful job filling the void left by the retirement of Faith and Clifton.
 Yes my friends Bryan has an amazing custom display setup filled with top grade gear from Nikon, Canon, Voightlander, Leica, Zeiss, and more!
 Do not forget to stop by his tables and take a look.
 Bryan sells only the best items and he sells them for less than you will pay on ebay.
+As of 3/15/2023 Bryan has retired from the business.
+We wish him well.

 David Silver – The International Photographic History Org